Learn how to build DIY pallet shelves, repurposed from any reclaimed wood! A simple, free project offering loads of workshop storage!

 So I decided to mimic an authentic pallet, using random reclaimed wood planks to get the look in a much larger size!

-And I’m really glad I did, because wow… the difference a few more boards made for added workshop storage is pretty impressive!
+And I’m really glad I did, because wow… the flexibility a few more boards made for added workshop storage is pretty impressive!

 Since pallets don’t come in the precise size you may desire, I decided to use pallet-building principals to come up with this simple DIY pallet style tool shelf to my exact size requirements this round.